-Cutting applique shape with a home cutting machine is so easy and fun!
+Cutting applique shapes with a home cutting machine is so easy and fun!

-The design has 4 equal pieces in some symmetrical figure (I found this quilting design here).
+The design has 4 equal pieces in some symmetrical figures (I found this quilting design here).
 I fused cut applique pieces to my base fabric.

 6 B. I used my embroidery machine to stitch all the applique pieces in place.

 Fusible web can gum up your needle.
 It may happen if you are using heavyweight fusible web, or if you are using a few layers of different fabrics for one applique.

 There are some special needles from Schmetz that are covered with non-stick coating – they are a great choice for stitching your fusible applique.